eigenfoo/old-eigenfoo.github.io/_posts/2018-08-31-bayesian-bandits.md

 compared to literal _counting_.
 Conjugate models aren't just textbook examples: they're _(gasp)_ actually useful!

-### Generalizing to Arbitrary Rewards Distributions
+### Generalizing to arbitrary rewards distributions

 OK, so if we have a conjugate model, we can use Thompson sampling to solve the multi-armed bandit problem.
 But what if our rewards distribution doesn't have a